 Shrimp and grits were by far, my favourite meal.
 It was hearty, full of flavour and unlike anything you get here in London.

 The South take their flavours seriously.
-I already knew Gumbo Shop was going to be the place I tucked into a bowl of steaming hot gumbo – I went for the seafood option – and whilst I can’t fault that soul-warming flavour, I don’t have the best relationship with okra.
+I already knew Gumbo Shop was going to be the place I tucked into a bowl of steaming hot gumbo.
+The seafood option had that soul-warming flavour, but I don’t have the best relationship with okra.
 I generally avoid it because of the slimy texture, which is where gumbo gets its consistency.
 It was near impossible to find a jambalaya without the staple andouille sausage but New Orleans Creole Cookery serves a great vegetarian alternative.

 I had my first brush with Popeyes in New Orleans as well as Willie’s Chicken Shack.
 Both great places for your fried chicken fix, and admittedly it’s where I fell for their biscuits too.

-Beignets at Cafe Du Monde is a must, however, it does get crazy busy, so there’s also Cafe Beignet, which is another popular spot.
-If you end up in one of their many bars, you must try a ‘Hurricane’ – a tasty concoction of light and dark rum, fruit juice, lemon juice and grenadine.
+Beignets at Cafe Du Monde is a must, however, it does get busy.
+If you’re turned off by crowds, Cafe Beignet is another popular spot.
+There’s no shortage of bars either and almost all of them will have the ‘Hurricane’ on their cocktail menu.
+Try it!
+It’s a tasty concoction of light and dark rum, fruit juice, lemon juice and grenadine.

 Traveling New Orleans Alone

 It’s important to be mindful of your surroundings of course.
-Just for my own peace of mind, I ditched flashy jewellery, took smaller amounts of money out with me and at times, went without makeup altogether.
+Just for my own peace of mind, I went out looking as low key possible.
+I ditched flashy jewellery, took smaller amounts of money out with me and at times, went without makeup altogether.
 I figured if I looked as plain as possible, I wouldn’t be approached.
 This worked perfectly – until I started speaking.

 So, would I go back to Nola?
 Absolutely.
 The city is so much more than what you see on television and in travel magazines.
-I didn’t expect to strike up as many conversations as I did during my time there and it was eyeopening to see what locals had endured and are still facing.
+You get a real sense of what people have gone through by speaking to the locals.
 The city is rebuilding itself but it’s also still sinking.
-It’s estimated that in the next 100 years New Orleans may cease to exist altogether.
-Nola is forever a hub for jazz lovers and festival goers, but it’s also a humbling experience too.
+It’s estimated that in the next 100 years New Orleans will cease to exist altogether.
+Nola is forever a hub for jazz lovers and festival-goers, but it’s also a humbling experience too.
 So if you don’t go for the flamboyant festivals and colourful Mardi Gras, then definitely do it for the people.